 Once you’ve established where children will rest, try to keep this consistent.
 Returning to the same rest area each day will increase the children’s sense of calm and may help them drop off more quickly.

 Rest time can be a big shift in activity level and mood for children.
 Plan calming routines or rituals before these times of transition begin such as reading a story, turning the lights down or listening to soft music.
 These routines can be signals that it is time for rest.
 Waking is also a major transition for children, and they may awaken disoriented or cranky.
 Allow them to wake slowly with your calm reassurances.
 Keeping the lights dim will help to make this transition take place smoothly.

 Moving from the lunch table to rest time can also be a difficult transition.
 Since children finish eating at different times, the children who finish first should be given something to do while the others finish eating in order to avoid disruption.
 Toddlers can be asked to clear their place, wipe the table, and wash their faces and hands.
 Quiet activities like reading or puzzles eliminate racing away from the table, and these quiet activities help children to stay calm after the meal and to maintain the post-lunch lull.

 Remember that children from different cultures may have different sleep habits or customs.
-Some sleep in beds, others use hammocks or mats.
 Some sleep alone and some sleep with siblings or parents or both.
 The environment where they sleep in your center should be a place where they feel comfortable and safe.
 Making sure your children have enough sleep is just as important as ensuring that they have healthy food.

 It may help to consider rest or quiet time as part of each child’s individual curriculum since each child has different needs and sleep requirements.
 At least make certain you can provide a quiet situation that is as restful to them as possible.
 This may require adapting your rooms to help children achieve this level of comfort.